All Episodes

 And so I believe there isn't a coincidence.

-So I was praying about it and doing my research and I just asked God to send me the right charity.
+So I was praying about it and doing my research, and I just asked God to send me the right charity.

-And so our executive producer on Fox and Friends Gavin Haddon said Have you heard of Folds of Honor?
+And so our executive producer on Fox and Friends, Gavin Haddon, said, have you heard of Folds of Honor?

-And he said, one of my really good friends, and they've since become best friends, Dan Rooney just started this organization.
+And he said, one of my really good friends, and they've since become best friends, Dan Rooney, just started this organization.

-Yeah, historically, Ainsley we're right about 90 cents of every dollar going back to fund scholarship programs.
+Historically, Ainsley, we write about 90 cents of every dollar going back to fund scholarship programs.

 That's amazing.

-That's a really high that's a really high rate.
+That's a really high rate.

-And really high rate.
+Really high rate.

 And it's very expensive to do this.

-Um and you do give to Folds of Honor with every book that you're selling.
+And you do give to Folds of Honor with every book that you're selling.

 Why don't you tell us, Dan, how did you come up with this concept?

-And so from my perspective, and I'm the father of five daughters.
+And so, from my perspective, and I'm the father of five daughters.

 Wow.

-And I think you know where you're going?
+Do you know where you're going?

-Um I know where I'm going this weekend.
+I know where I'm going this weekend.

 No, I could tell you, but I'd have to kill you.

-Uh too many people love you to do that.
+Too many people love you to do that.

-We get up over the speed of sound, so what's that like with the that sonic boom as we call it?
+So what's that like with that sonic boom, as we call it?

-Look at look at my hair.
+Look at my hair.

-It was my buddy John told me.
+I have a face for radio because my buddy John told me.

 Your hair is tan.